fs-linguistics/Fachschaft-Planning/README.md

 # Next meeting:

-July 28 at 5PM on Discord.
+Aug 4 at 5PM on Discord.

 [Agenda](meetings/20230728.md)

-# Todos

-## Tutorials

-- Before we reserve room, we need
-  - Room capacity, so figure out how many people are planning to come
-  - At what time would be the best, and for how long
-    - Propose maybe just do an hour a day and then get lunch together?
-- Finalize topics/general domain, so we can get contracts and people to teach.

-### Topics

-#### Technical Topics
-- Git
-- What an ide is
-- Download VS Code
-- Basic Commandline
-- Debugging examples

-#### Living topics
-- What studying is like
-- student life is like
-- What resources you have available
-- General tips for being in the major
-- Studying hacks
+# Agenda for next time

-## Experiment with Sponsorship
+-  Experiment with Sponsorship

   - Maybe change our email to something that is more recognizable (see other fachschaft which are not random letters)
   - Something with tech or others to potentially host our minecraft server.

-## Assign more responsibility
+- Assign more responsibilty to other members
   - Have more people update the website
   - Set up the calendar for next semester
   - Finish the erasmus page with someone who knows what is going up.